Uricani: History

 Uricani is first mentioned in a certified document dated 1888, when the locality was referred to as Hobicza-Urikány (in Romanian both Hobiceni-Uricani and Uricani-Hobiceni versions were used).
-The name of Uricani is derived from the union of two villages, Hobița (Hobica, listed in documents from 1473 first as Ohabycza) and Uric (Urik, from 1473 first as Wryk) from Hațeg Land.
+The name of Uricani is derived from the union of two villages, Hobița (Hobica, listed in documents from 1473 first as Ohabycza) and Uric (Urik, from 1473 first as Wryk) from Țara Hațegului.
 After 1920 the locality's name was changed to Uricani.
 Over time, the village of Câmpu lui Neag functioned as either a separate commune or as a village belonging to Uricani.
 In 1965, Uricani was declared a city.
 It administers two villages, Câmpu lui Neag (Kimpulunyág) and Valea de Brazi.

 Like the other Jiu Valley cities, Uricani's principal economic activities revolve around the region's coal mines, although the city, like the region, is in a period of transition as the mines have been gradually closed and many of the workers made redundant.